thepassle/astro-service-worker/blog.md

 - Huge performance benefits
 - It's a progressive enhancement

-But most of all, it means we get an excellent developer experience!
+But most of all, it may mean we're super close to getting an excellent developer experience!
 Consider the following example:

 `/blog/[id].astro`:
 ```astro